facelessuser/mdpopups_test/README.md

 ## Usage

 -   Run command `Mdpopups: Test` and choose either popup, phantom, HTML Sheet, or HTML output.
-This demonstrates basic formatting.
-HTML Sheet is ST4 specific.
+This demonstrates basic rendering using Python Markdown.

+-   Run command `Mdpopups: Test (CommonMark)` and choose either popup, phantom, HTML Sheet, or HTML output.
+This demonstrates basic rendering using Marko, a CommonMark parser.

+-   If you'd like to start with a view with the default frontmatter, run `Mdpopups: Create Test File`.

+-   If you'd like to start with a view with the default CommonMark frontmatter, run `Mdpopups: Create Test File (CommonMark)`.

 -   Run command `Mdpopups: Test Current View` and choose either popup, phantom, HTML Sheet, or HTML output.
 This will parse the current view as the Markdown source.

-- If you'd like to start with a view with the default frontmatter, run `Mdpopups: Create Test File`.

 ## Settings